coopbri/halo/README.md

 It will run `lerna publish` which will prompt for which version to update to.
 Although we are using [conventional commits](https://www.conventionalcommits.org), the version is not automatically being calculated from the commit messages.
 Therefore the next version should be manually selected.

 Next it will build all packages to ensure the distributed files are up to date.

-Finally the command will create changelog entries for this release.

 ##### 2. `git push origin master --follow-tags`